Reverse Shoulder Surgery at Tampa General Hospital

 The board-certified orthopaedic surgeons at Tampa General Hospital perform a high volume of complex orthopaedic procedures every year, including reverse shoulder surgery.
-We have been recognized as one of America's Best Hospitals for Orthopaedics (with top 20 ranking) and Best in Florida for Orthopaedics by U.S. News & World Report from 2020-2021, and our shoulder, hip, and knee replacement programs have received prestigious certifications from The Joint Commission.
+We have been recognized as One of America's Best Hospitals for Orthopaedic Surgery by U.S. News & World Report for 2022-23, and our shoulder, hip, and knee replacement programs have received prestigious certifications from The Joint Commission.
 Our joint center also offers non-surgical treatments to provide relief for a range of musculoskeletal issues.

 If you are considering reverse shoulder surgery and would like to consult with an orthopaedic surgeon about your options, use our online Physician Finder or call 1-800-822-DOCS (3627) to receive a referral to an orthopaedic specialist.